About the Municipality

 - Prior municipal leadership experience or an equivalent combination from another sector.

-- Exposure or experience with municipal financial budget planning software e.g., Excel, Serenic, Diamond or equivalent is an asset.
+- Exposure or experience with municipal financial budgeting software e.g., Excel, Munisoft/Muniware, or equivalent is an asset.

-- Completion of or enrolled in a local government management program or public administrator program such as CLGM, NACLAA, LGA would be an asset.
+- Completion of or enrollment in a local government management program or public administration program such (e.g. CLGM, NACLAA) would be an asset.

-- A provincial emergency management certification (DEM) is an asset.
+- A provincial emergency management certification is an asset, but this certification is optional.

 - A minimum of five (5) years of progressive leadership experience.

-- Experience and or knowledge of the Alberta Municipal Government Act (MGA) is desired.
+- Experience and or knowledge of the Alberta Municipal Government Act is desired.

 - Experience working with a municipal Council or Governance Board is preferred.